ayushsingh9889/ayushsingh9889/README.md

 ## 📦 SmartERP

-A cloud-based ERP system inspired by Tally for managing:
+A cloud-based ERP system for managing:

 - Billing
 - Inventory